 - Remove the eggs to a plate & sprinkle 2 to 3 pinches of chilli powder.

 How to make egg curry

 - Add another tbsp oil.
-Saute cinnamon, bay leaf, cardamoms and cloves just for a minute.
+Saute cumin, bay leaf, cardamoms and cloves (optional) just for a minute.

 - Next add & fry the onion & chilli until golden.

 - Add ginger garlic paste and saute until the raw smell goes off.

 - Then add tomatoes and saute well until the mixture turns mushy.